p0lntBreak/resume_app/README.md

 All major containers are wrapper in a column widget Container 1 has 2 child containers in a row
-Container 2 has just a text as a child widget Comtainer 3 has just a text as a child widget
+Container 2 has just a text as a child widget Container 3 has just a text as a child widget

 The social media links are wrapped in a row widget with 5px distance